Skip to Main Content

 Additional Reading List

-The items listed are essential background reading.
-Two or three additional articles will be distributed each week pertaining to the weekly topics.
+The items listed are background reading.
+Additional articles and links may be distributed each week pertaining to the weekly topics.

 1. A tale of two states, Holford, M, Nichols, R, Science, 2015.
 349:6247

-2. The Science of Science Policy: A Handbook (Innovation and Technology in the World E), by Julia Lane, Kaye Fealing, John Marburger III and Stephanie Shipp (Mar 18, 2011)
+2. The Science of Science Policy: A Handbook (Innovation and Technology in the World Economy), by Julia I. Lane (ed.), 2011

-3. Global Research Infrastructures: A Decade of Science Diplomacy, By Amy K. Flatten, AAAS Science and Diplomacy, September 27, 2018
+3. Global Research Infrastructures: A Decade of Science Diplomacy, Amy K. Flatten, AAAS Science and Diplomacy, 27 September 2018

-6. Science and Technology in US International Affairs, Carnegie Commission on Science, Technology, and Government, reprinted 1993.
+4. Science and Technology in US International Affairs, Carnegie Commission on Science, Technology, and Government, 1992.

-7. Diplomacy for the 21st Century: Embedding a Culture of Science and Technology Throughout the Department of State, by U.S. National Research Council 2015
+5. Diplomacy for the 21st Century: Embedding a Culture of Science and Technology Throughout the Department of State, Committee on Science and Technology Capabilities at the Department of State, National Research Council, 2015

 The Rockefeller community is a diverse, intellectual scientific village where students and faculty work together to make transformative discoveries in bioscience.Th